moroso/docs/OS/OS.md

 console manipulation).
 Furthermore, an IPC model may allow us to do something a little more clever than deschedule/make\_runnable.

-Pebbles uses an arguably hackish memory model that involves direct mapping n pages of memory and calling it a kernel; we will probably want to look this over and decide if MorosOS would benefit from another approach.
+Pebbles uses an arguably hackish memory layout that involves direct mapping n pages of memory and calling it a kernel; we will probably want to look this over and decide if MorosOS would benefit from another approach.